OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

 The supported ascii format is quite flexible but the main requirements are:

-1. Each data line must contain four numbers: X Y TVD MD separated with witespace.
+1. Each data line must contain four numbers: X Y TVD MD separated with white-space.
 2. A line starting with none-number-characters are ignored, unless :
 	1. If the line contains a pair of : ', `, ´, ’ or ‘ the text between the quotation marks is used as a well name.
 	2. If the line contains the case insensitive string "name " the rest of the line is used as a well name.
-3. If a wellname is found, a new well is created and the following datapoints ends up in it.
+3. If a well name is found, a new well is created and the following data points ends up in it.

 ###### Example 1: